 Even with tougher punishments and ad campaigns, drunk drivers continue to plague our roads.
 People need to know that when you drive drunk and put lives at risk, it will not be tolerated.
 Strong sentences aren’t the only answer; we need new solutions to make our roads safer and to save more lives.

-He has passed nine bills in this area, and the Washington State Traffic Safety Commission has just reported that his legislation has resulted in a 36 percent decline in alcohol-related deaths and serious injuries on Washington’s roads in the last two years, making Washington the model for the nation.
+He has passed a dozen bills in this area, and the Washington State Traffic Safety Commission has reported that his legislation has resulted in a 44 percent decline in alcohol-related deaths and serious injuries on Washington’s roads in the last seven years, making Washington the model for the nation.
 Roger’s legislation has aimed at known drunk drivers, installing breathalyzers, or what are called “ignition interlock devices” in DUI offenders’ cars.
 If the driver has been drinking, the car won’t start and can’t get on the road.
-The DUI offenders must pay for the device themselves, so there’s no taxpayer expense.
+The DUI offenders must pay for the device themselves, sparing the taxpayers any expense.

 Eighty percent of drivers with a suspended license drive anyway.
 By installing the alcohol-detection devices, we allow them to get a special driver’s license, so they can continue to drive to work or school.
-These are known drunk drivers and we’ve been able to make sure they’re driving sober, saving hundreds of lives in the process.
+These are known drunk drivers and we’ve been able to make sure they’re driving sober, saving several hundreds of lives in the process.

-Roger’s DUI bills enacted into law include:
+Roger’s DUI and road safety bills enacted into law include:

 HB 1732 (enacted in the 2009 Transportation Budget), securing a revolving fund, financed by DUI offenders, to pay for the ignition interlock devices of indigent DUI offenders.

 HB 3254 (Chapter 282, Laws of 2008), a landmark measure, holding DUI offenders accountable through the establishment of the new Ignition Interlock License program.